caffeine-suite/caffeine-script/README.md

 ## CaffeineScript and CoffeeScript

 I owe a debt of gratitude to Jeremy Ashkenas, the author of CoffeeScript.
-It is my primary inspiration, and what the CaffeineScript compiler is currently written in.
+It is my primary inspiration, and what the CaffeineScript compiler was originally written in.